What is equity release?

 You can borrow a one-off cash sum, from £15,000.
 This might be used for something specific, such as topping up your retirement income, or helping your child put a deposit down on a property.

 Or you can borrow an initial lump sum, from £10,000 and set up a cash reserve of at least £5,000 to draw money from when you choose.
-You will not pay interest on the money you do not draw from your cash reserve.
-The financial advice you take when setting up the initial loan also covers the money held in your reserve, so you can usually take money from your reserve without having to get additional financial advice.
+You’ll only pay interest on money you take out of your cash reserve – not on the amount left in it.
+Interest also builds up on your original lump sum and on any interest that’s already been added.
+The financial advice you take when setting up the initial loan also covers the money held in your reserve, so you can take money from your reserve without having to get additional financial advice.

 Am I eligible for equity release, and does my home qualify?